LyricsFreak

 His tiny knotted heart

-Well I guess it never worked to good
+Well I guess it never worked too good

 The timber tore apart